ethereum-optimism/optimism/specs/derivation.md

       specification][batcher-spec] to learn more about channel timeouts).
 This will also allow us substitute `random` by a hash commitment to the batches, should we want to do so in the future.
   - Channels whose timestamp are higher than that of the L1 block they first appear in must be ignored.
-Note that L1 nodes have a soft constraint to ignore blocks whose timestamps that are ahead of the wallclock time by a certain margin.
+Note that L1 nodes cannot easily manipulate the L1 block timestamp: L1 nodes have a soft constraint to ignore blocks whose timestamps that are ahead of the wallclock time by a certain margin.
 (A soft constraint is not a consensus rule — nodes will accept such blocks in the canonical chain but will not attempt to build directly on them.)
+This issue goes away with Proof of Stake, where timestamps are determined by [L1 time slots][g-time-slot].
 - `frame_number` identifies the index of the frame within the channel
 - `frame_data_length` is the length of `frame_data` in bytes.
 It is capped to 1,000,000 bytes.
 - `frame_data` is a sequence of bytes belonging to the channel, logically after the bytes from the previous frames
 - `is_last` is a single byte with a value of 1 if the frame is the last in the channel, 0 if there are frames in the channel.
 Any other value makes the frame invalid (it must be ignored by the rollup node).

-> **TODO**
->
-> - Is that requirement to drop channels correct?
-> - Is it implemented as such?
-> - Do we drop the channel or just the first frame?
+> **TODO** Do we drop the channel or just the first frame?
 End result is the same but this changes the channel bank size, which
->   can influence things down the line!!
+>   can influence things down the line!
+(Can be checked in code.)

 [batcher-spec]: batching.md